funkatron/FUnit/README.md

 	TOTAL ASSERTIONS: 1 pass, 1 fail, 0 expected fail, 2 total
 	TESTS: 1 run, 0 pass, 1 total

-See the `example.php` file for more.
+See the `example.php` file for more, or try running it with `php example.php`

 ## Methods